How to Get Guardianship of a Parent Online Course

-How Do I Know if My Parent Needs a Guardian?
+Does My Parent Need a Guardian?

 Why Memory Loss Is Not Easily Diagnosed

 Nearly 50% of older adults over age 85 are unaware that they experience memory gaps.
 Difficulty managing money, completing mathematical computations, and organizational skills are often the first signs of memory loss.
-These issues can occur as early as 10 to 20 years before a diagnosis.

 Adult Protective Services (APS) is a county office in all states responsible for investigating the living situations of older adults who cannot meet their own needs and who are victims of abuse, neglect, or exploitation.
 In some situations, family members take advantage of or neglect elderly parents.
 Reports to adult protective services can be made by any person concerned about an aging adult’s welfare.